blakwurm/PaperCuts/readme.md

 ## App Usage

 Add a layer by clicking on the "+" buttons at the bottom.
 Adjust the layer's distanace off of the bottom using the slider.
 Adjust the color using the horizontal color slider.
-The paper texture can be adjusted using the slider next to the color picker.
+The paper coloration pattern can be adjusted using the slider next to the color picker.

 Use the "Change Palette" menu to adjust which palette you're using.
 Palettes are 1-pixel-high png images, and custom palettes can be added by placing them in the folder opened from the palette menu.
-Check out https://lospec.com/palette-list for more palettes (download them as "PNG Image (1x)")
+Check out https://lospec.com/palette-list for more palettes (download them as "PNG Image (1x)").
+The default palette is "Famicube".

 Undo/Redo work depending on which layer you have selected, and undo/redo cuts.
 Adding and removing layers are not handled with undo/redo.

 The palette being used will be embedded in the save file.
-Optionally, when saving the file several images and a .shadowmat.tres shader texture can be saved alongside the file.
+Optionally, when saving the file several images, a .shadowmat.tres shader texture, and a binary .scn file with images embedded can be saved alongside the file.

 Controls:
 | Button | Action |